Forward selection and post-selection inference in factorial designs: Additional results

 Condition \eqref{cond:sufficient} unifies the property of factorial effects and the information of the design pattern(the centering factors $\delta_{[K]}$).
 The product of $s_K$ and $c_K$ demonstrates a trade-off between the active interaction number and the hierarchy structure.
-Sparser interactions require slower decaying rate and vice versa.
-Besides, the product of $s_Kc_K$ and $\max_{k=1,\dots,K} |\delta_k-1/2|$ shows that if $\delta_k$ lies more close to $1/2$, less restriction are needed on the effect structure.
+Sparser interactions require a slower decaying rate and vice versa.
+Besides, the product of $s_Kc_K$ and $\max_{k=1, \dots, K} |\delta_k-1/2|$ shows that if $\delta_k$ lies closer to $1/2$, fewer restrictions are needed on the effect structure.
 This aligns with the result in \cite{zhao2021regression}: when $\delta_k=1/2$ holds for all $k=1,\dots, K$, $\bD_h=\boldsymbol{0}$, so that forward selection always works.

 }